asifmohd/codos/README.md

 The app hits public APIs of Practo Order with user's search text and shows medicines found for the result.

-The APIs are not working now due to CORS :(

-But the project still works locally after installing a [chrome extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi)

 User can then add medicines to their cart.

 Users can also see the total amount to pay to purchase the medicines, and add more or remove medicines from the cart